Irmscher

 Irmscher Automobilbau GmbH & Co.
-KG is a German car tuning and manufacturing company, specialising in Opel, Peugeot and Kia vehicles as well as working for the complete automotive industry as an engineering service provider.
+KG is a German car tuning and manufacturing company, specialising in Opel, Peugeot and Kia vehicles as well as working for the automotive industry as an engineering service provider.

 It was founded in 1968 in a double garage in the Swabian town of Winnenden (near Stuttgart) by rally driver and mechanic Günther Irmscher.

 Irmscher has retained close links to the Opel company by operating the factory team in many European and German automobile competitions, including the Ascona B i400 rally car, the Vectra touring car, the Astra DTM car and the Omega V8Star Series car.

 This has led them to design and manufacture parts for Chevrolet, the Cadillac CTS and wheels for the GM based SAAB models, although these are much rarer than the Opel parts.
 Their distinctive customised parts include alloy wheels, bodykits and exhausts as well as various interior fittings.

 Vehicles

 Irmscher Roadster (1993-2012)

 Since 1993, Irmscher has been building their own replica of the Lotus Seven.
 Initially, the vehicle bore the model name Seventy Seven (1993-2004).
 Towards its latter years it was known as the Irmscher 7 (2004-2012).
 Power comes from Opel-sourced four-cylinder units.
 Choices include: 115 hp or 150 hp (NA-spec); 240 hp or 284 hp (Turbo).